mids-w203/reading/iid.md

-# Independent and Identically Distributed
+# Foundations of Agnostic Statistics

 Please read section 3.0, 3.1, 3.1.1, and 3.1.2 in *Foundations of Agnostics Statistics*.